Cloud Storage CPU Comparison in 2023: Get the Most Out of Your System’s Resources

 |Average CPU load:||Max CPU Load:||Average threads:||Average RAM usage:|

 As you can see, most of the services fall in a similar range when it comes to CPU usage.
 Most of them max out at around 25 percent, and average out to 5 percent or less.
-There are a couple of outliers though — most notably Google Drive, but also Amazon Cloud Drive, which both consistently use far more of your CPU to perform heavy tasks.
+There are a couple of outliers though — most notably Google Drive, which consistently uses far more of your CPU to perform heavy tasks.

 In terms of RAM usage, results were again pretty similar.
 Outliers in this category were Google Drive (yet again), as well as Dropbox and Tresorit.
 None of the services used all that much RAM though, even under intense load, especially when compared to other types of software such as web browsers.